MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 |Medium  <br/> |List items, Office files (~1.5MB)  <br/> |1 TB/day  <br/> |
 |Heavy  <br/> |List items with custom columns, small files (~50kb)  <br/> |250 GB /day  <br/> |

-- Large file size migrates faster than smaller ones and files migrate faster than object and list items.
+- Large file size migrates faster than smaller ones.
+Small file size can result in larger overhead and processing time which directly impacts the performance.

-- Small file size or file content can result in larger overhead and processing time which directly impact the performance.
+- Files migrate faster than objects and list items.

 The speed of this step depends on the efficiency of the tool you are using and the type of content that you package.
 Splitting your packages in a smart way is something that will greatly improve this step.
-Check to ensure the permission, sharing, or other limits are set up properly for migration.
+In addition, ensure that your permissions, sharing, or other limits are set up properly for migration and are within [SharePoint Online limits and boundaries](https://docs.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 ## During migration